 Eating is one of the most important things we do every day.
 It’s the foundation of healthy living and fitness.
 Dispite this, a lot of people don’t pay much attention to the kinds of foods they are putting into their mouths.

-They unconciously eat any processed crap that finds its way to their plate and then wonder why they’re fat, constantly getting sick, prone to allergies and loaded with health and skin problems.
+They unconsciously eat any processed crap that finds its way to their plate and then wonder why they’re fat, constantly getting sick, prone to allergies and loaded with health and skin problems.

-According to Mike Geary (author of The Fat Burning Kitchen and The Top 101 Foods That Fight Aging), what’s worse is that many of the foods labeled as ‘healthy’ – especially many soy products, corn derivatives and wheat products – actually aren’t very good for you at all.
+According to nutrition expert and personal trainer Mike Geary , what’s worse is that many of the foods labeled as ‘healthy’ – especially many soy products, corn derivatives and wheat products – actually aren’t very good for you at all.

 The problem?
 Pretty much all processed foods have ‘hidden’ ingredients added to them.
 The solution?
 Start eating more REAL, natural, single ingredient foods.